Anwesh Sahoo

 Anwesh Kumar Sahoo (born 4 July 1995) is an Indian artist, blogger, writer, model, actor and a TEDx speaker.
 He was crowned Mr. Gay World India 2016, becoming the youngest winner of the crown at the age of 20.
 He represented India at the Mr. Gay World 2016 pageant held in Malta, Europe and made it to the Top 12.
 He is a recipient of the Troy Perry Award for compassionate activism, making him the first Indian to be honored with the award.
-He's a graduate in Electronics and Communication Engineering from IIIT Delhi, and is currently a Master's in Design student at NIFT, New Delhi.
+He's a graduate in Electronics and Communication Engineering from IIIT Delhi, and holds a double master's degree, first earning a Master of Design from NIFT, New Delhi in 2020, followed by a Master of Science from University College Cork, Ireland in 2024.
+Anwesh went on to work for Aristocrat Gaming, an Australian MNC, as a Technical Artist.

 Early life and education

 Anwesh was born in Bhubaneswar, Odisha on 4 July 1995 to Jagannath Sahoo, an Engineer with NTPC, and Kanak Sahoo, a homemaker.
 Anwesh grew up in a small township of Kaniha in Odisha.
 At age 13, he and his parents moved to Noida, Uttar Pradesh.
 He completed his schooling at Vishwa Bharati Public School in Noida, and has mentioned of multiple instances of bullying throughout his school life in his interviews and blog posts.

 In an interview with Gaylaxy Magazine, he said how he had a very good childhood until he started middle school and the bullying intensified.
 He said his only escape was his books and the dream of acing his 12th boards.
 He went on to score 95% in his Higher Secondary Exams.
 He also secured an All India Rank of 15 in the National Institute of Fashion Technology's exam in 2018, and is a student of M.Des at NIFT, New Delhi.

 He came out as gay to his sister at the age of 16, and by the age of 18 had started writing a blog 'The Effeminare', to combat homophobia in his own little way and create awareness related to LGBTIQ issues in India.
 He went on to write an article called Under the Lucky Star for Pink-Pages, a National LGBT Magazine in India, where he came out to the readers and later on, also to his parents through the article.
 In his article he writes, "There is an underlying sense of security that only the walls of the closet can ensure.
 But then follows the phase of suffocation.
 The walls that once protected us begin to make us feel restricted.
 And what follows is the "end of self denial".
 This is when it all gets better."
 He went on to write another article the following year for Pink-Pages called 'Growing Up Gay', where he spoke of how contrary to the reactions of people, growing up gay in India isn't half as bad.
 He continued to write for online forums that same year.